JoinColony/colonyNetwork/docs/_API_NetworkOverview.md

 * `IColony.sol` contains the functions that pertain to a particular colony, including the creation of tasks, funding, and work ratings.

-* `IColonyNetwork.sol` contains the functions that pertain to the network as a whole, such as the global heirarchy of skill tags and interactions with the reputation mining client.
+* `IColonyNetwork.sol` contains the functions that pertain to the network as a whole, such as the global hierarchy of skill tags and interactions with the reputation mining client.

-You can inspect both interfaces in the (API documentation coming soon, in the mean time check the GitHub :)